apache/pekko/docs/src/main/paradox/typed/guide/tutorial_3.md

 actor fails due to a programmer error while processing the message, the effect is the same as if a remote network request fails due to the remote host crashing while processing the message.
 Even though in both cases, the service recovers after a while (the actor is restarted by its supervisor, the host is restarted by an operator or by a monitoring system) individual requests are lost during the crash. **Therefore, writing your actors such that every message could possibly be lost is the safe, pessimistic bet.**

-But to further understand the need for flexibility in the protocol, it will help to consider Akka message ordering and message delivery guarantees.
-Akka provides the following behavior for message sends:
+But to further understand the need for flexibility in the protocol, it will help to consider Pekko message ordering and message delivery guarantees.
+Pekko provides the following behavior for message sends:

  * At-most-once delivery, that is, no guaranteed delivery.
  * Message ordering is maintained per sender, receiver pair.